Raphael Warnock

-Raphael Gamaliel Warnock (/ˈrɑːfiɛl 'wɔːrnɒk/ RAH-fee-el-_-WOR-nok; born July 23, 1969) is an American Baptist pastor and politician serving as the junior United States senator from Georgia since 2021.
-A member of the Democratic Party, he assumed office on January 20, 2021.
+Raphael Gamaliel Warnock (/ˈrɑːfiɛl 'wɔːrnɒk/ RAH-fee-el-_-WOR-nok; born July 23, 1969) is an American politician and Baptist pastor serving as the junior United States senator from Georgia, a seat he has held since 2021.
+A member of the Democratic Party, Warnock has been the senior pastor of Atlanta's Ebenezer Baptist Church since 2005.

-Since 2005, Warnock has been the senior pastor of Atlanta's Ebenezer Baptist Church.
-He was the senior pastor of Douglas Memorial Community Church until 2005.
-Warnock came to prominence in Georgia politics as a leading activist in the campaign to expand Medicaid in the state under the Affordable Care Act.
+Warnock was the senior pastor of Douglas Memorial Community Church from 2001 to 2005.
+He came to prominence in Georgia politics as a leading activist in the campaign to expand Medicaid in the state under the Affordable Care Act.
+He was the Democratic nominee in the 2020 United States Senate special election in Georgia, defeating incumbent Republican Kelly Loeffler in a runoff election.

-On January 30, 2020, Warnock announced his candidacy in Georgia's 2020 United States Senate special election, seeking to unseat incumbent Republican Kelly Loeffler.
-No candidate received a majority of the vote on election day, so Warnock faced Loeffler again in a January 5, 2021, runoff election, which he won by more than 93,000 votes.
-With Warnock's win and Jon Ossoff's victory in the concurrent regularly scheduled election, the Democratic Party won control of the Senate for the first time since 2014.

-Warnock and Ossoff are the first Democrats elected to the U.S. Senate from Georgia since Zell Miller in 2000.
-Warnock is the first African American to represent Georgia in the Senate, and the first Black Democrat elected to the Senate in a Southern state.
+Warnock and Jon Ossoff are the first Democrats elected to the U.S. Senate from Georgia since Zell Miller in 2000.
+Their elections were critical in securing a 50–50 Senate majority for Democrats, with Vice President Kamala Harris serving as the tie-breaking vote.
+Warnock was a reliable supporter of Joe Biden's legislative efforts during his presidency.
 He was reelected to a full term in 2022, defeating Republican nominee Herschel Walker.

+Warnock is the first African American to represent Georgia in the Senate, the first Black Democrat elected to the Senate from a Southern state, and the second black U.S. Senator directly elected from a Southern state, after Tim Scott.